oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 Document how to find introspection uri

-# On Mocking Requests
+# On Mocking Features in Spring Security Test

-Spring Security Test documentation indicates that when testing with `WebTestClient` and `mockOpaqueToken()`, the request will pass correctly through any authentication API, and the mock authentication object will be available for the authorization mechanism to verify.
+Spring Security Test documentation indicates that when testing with `WebTestClient` and `mockOpaqueToken()` (or any other configurer), the request will pass correctly through any authentication API, and the mock authentication object will be available for the authorization mechanism to verify.
 That is probably the reason why an invalid audience, expiration or issuer in the token attributes is ignored in this kind of test.
 For example, the following `theaters` test will pass: